Certified Public Accountant Act

 2. Has capital equal to or greater than the minimum capital prescribed by the competent authority pursuant to the provisions of paragraph 4 of the preceding article.

-A CPA may not serve as a promoter of an incorporated CPA firm if he or she has been disciplined by suspension from practice and the period of suspension has not yet expired, or if his or her practice registration has been voided or revoked.
+A CPA may not serve as a promoter of an incorporated CPA firm if they have been sanctioned by suspension from practice and the period of suspension has not yet expired, or if their practice registration has been voided or revoked.

 Article 26